NoeBerdoz/Remediation-Cloud/documentationremediation.md

 Then, restart the services

+    (Root) $ service mongod start
     (Root) $ systemctl restart nginx php7.4-fpm td-agent

 And then, check that their status are active

+    $ service mongod status
     $ systemctl status nginx php7.4-fpm td-agent

 ## Check the data in Mongo

+First restart services to create the database

+    (Root) $ systemctl restart nginx php7.4-fpm td-agent

-First, make sure that there is logs in NGINX, try to open the default webpage.
+After, make sure that there is logs in NGINX, try to open the default webpage.
-Go to the ip address of your server with a browser.
+Go to the ip address of your server with a browser to generate log.

-After that, start mongo

-    (Root) $ service mongod start

 Then open the Mongo shell.